JoepH123/BIP_ML_PROJECT_E00659/README.md

    d) Combine both into a DataFrame for a cleaner display for simpler analysis

 Three categories emerged from this step.
+Columns with no missing values.
-Columns with no missing values
+Columns with a small percentage of missing values (<5%).
-Columns with a small percentage of missing values (<5%) Columns with a large percentage of missing values (>50%) **Note no cases between 2. and 3.**
+Columns with a large percentage of missing values (>50%).
+**Note no cases between 2. and 3.**

 For columns with no missing value, we **kept** them all to uphold data integrity For columns (>5%), imputation is promising.
-All were categorical data types, and we **imputed** with mode.
+All were categorical data types, and we chose to impute missing values using the mode of each column.

 For columns (>50%), imputation was deemed difficult.
 Before deletion, we discussed two questions:
 Does the presence of values in a column with many NaNs provide substantial predictive power?
 (This way we could use empty values)
 Is the column with few NaNs valuable enough to apply a data imputation technique?
 Concluded columns (>50%) to be **eliminated**.

-Qualitatively, we assumed that the (6) columns specifically mentioned in the given dataset description were important inputs and must be utilized in the model.
-All 6 columns were perfectly clean and required no imputation.
-For invoice information, Columns Description and Amount (not within the dataset 6) were also determined to be essential, which fall under (>5%) and  no missing values respectively.
-No further adjustments to be made.
+In our analysis, we identified that six specific columns highlighted in the dataset description were crucial inputs for our model.
+These columns were perfectly clean, requiring no imputation or adjustments, thus they were used directly in both the full and reduced feature models.

+Full Model Approach: For the comprehensive model which utilized all available features, we implemented a rigorous imputation strategy where missing values in columns with significant but manageable missing data (>5% and <50%) were imputed using the mode.
+This approach was aimed at maximizing the dataset's completeness to enable a detailed exploration of all potential predictive signals.

+Reduced Feature Model Approach: In contrast, for the smaller models which focused on a reduced set of features, the imputation techniques were simplified or altogether unnecessary.
+This was due to the selection of mostly clean columns and those critical for the analysis, which either had no missing values or were not significantly impacted by missing data.
+In these models, we prioritized simplicity and computational efficiency, eliminating the need for complex data imputation processes found in the full model setup.

 2. **Proposed Idea**